You must apply as an overseas qualified applicant and use application form AGOS-86 if you:

-- A separate sheet with an explanation of circumstances of your criminal history in Australia
+- a separate sheet with an explanation of circumstances of your criminal history in Australia

-- A separate sheet with an explanation of circumstances of your criminal history in another country
+- a separate sheet with an explanation of circumstances of your criminal history in another country

-- A separate sheet with details of your impairment and how it is managed
+- a separate sheet with details of your impairment and how it is managed

-Supplied directly to AHPRA from regulatory authorities:
+To be supplied directly to AHPRA from regulatory authorities: